Riccardo Silva

-Riccardo Silva is an Italian businessman and investor.
-He is owner of Silva International Investments, which has investments in a range of companies across media, sports, entertainment, art, and real estate.
-He is also co-owner of AC Milan, president and co-owner of Miami FC, owner of the Silva family art collection, and previously served as CEO of the Milan Channel.
+Riccardo Silva (born 1970) is an Italian businessman.
+He is the owner of Silva International Investments, which has investments in a range of companies across media, sports, entertainment, art, and real estate.
+He is also a co-owner of AC Milan, president and co-owner of Miami FC, owner of the Silva family art collection, and was CEO of the Milan Channel.

 Early life and education

 Riccardo Silva was born in 1970 in Milan, the grandson of the founder of Italsilva – Gruppo Desa, one of Italy’s largest chemical groups.
 His maternal family, Fabbri, is known for its publishing company, Fabbri Editori, which is now part of the RCS Media Group.
 Silva completed his studies at Bocconi University and Tulane University.

 Early career

-In 1998 Riccardo Silva launched MP Web, an internet start-up of the Milan-based Media Partners Group (now Infront Media), managing sports rights and content for mobile and Internet platforms, which first came to prominence in the 1990s.
-In 2001 Riccardo Silva became CEO of Milan Channel, the official TV channel of AC Milan football club, and guided the international development of the channel.
+In 1998 Silva launched MP Web, an internet start-up of the Milan-based Media Partners Group (now Infront Media), managing sports rights and content for mobile and Internet platforms, which first came to prominence in the 1990s.
+In 2001, Riccardo Silva became CEO of Milan Channel, the official TV channel of the AC Milan football club, and guided the international development of the channel.